sunpy/sunpy/docs/tutorial/maps.rst

 The normalization, or the mapping between the data values and the colors in our colormap, is also determined based on the underlying metadata.
 Notice that in the plots we've made so far, the ticks on our colorbar are not linearly spaced.
 Just like in the case of the colormap, we can use a normalization other than the default by passing a keyword argument to the :meth:`~sunpy.map.GenericMap.plot` method.
-For example, we can use a logarithmic normalization instead.
+For example, we can use a logarithmic normalization instead:

 .. plot::
     :include-source:
     :context: close-figs

     import matplotlib.colors

     fig = plt.figure()
     ax = fig.add_subplot(projection=my_map)
     my_map.plot(norm=matplotlib.colors.LogNorm())